iAmNathanJ/file-pluck/README.md

 - Break snippets into key/value pairs
 - Optionally, output a file in JSON format

+File Pluck exposes an ES2015 [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API.
+Use it with your transpiler of choice, such as [Babel](https://babeljs.io/), or any environment that supports native JavaScript promises.
+***Note: Node.js v4.2.3 supports native promises out of the box.
+No need for a transpiler.***

 ## Install
 `npm i file-pluck`

 ## Usage
 The `pluckFile` function returns a promise that will resolve to an array of "snippets" found within the target file(s).
-It accepts one argument--a single file as a string, or an array of files.
+It accepts one argument&mdash;a single file as a string, or an array of files.
 Globs work too.
 Use it like so...

 *text.txt*
 ```